Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Summary of Technical Contributions

-We derive Corollary \ref{coro:spectral-characteristics} and have empirical observations that relatively small eigenvalues of attention weights store elementary knowledge and large ones store specialized knowledge.
-In total, we find that the two-stage learning process is closely related to the spectral characteristics in attention weights.
+We derive Corollary \ref{coro:spectral-characteristics} and have empirical observations (Appendix~\ref{sec:app-exp-counterfact}) that relatively small eigenvalues of attention weights store elementary knowledge and large ones store specialized knowledge.
+Collectively, we find that the two-stage learning process is closely related to the spectral characteristics in attention weights. \end{enumerate}